Because I had not been able to find much free bee clip art on the

 By all means, right click on any of the images below, and copy them into your documents.
 If you acknowledge my site www.buzzaboutbees.net, where possible, I would be grateful.

-If you don’t want to use any of the images above, here are a few ideas explaining how to create your own free bee clip art.
+If you don’t want to use any of the images provided, here are a few ideas explaining how to create your own free bee clip art.

 The images below were created with the use of Powerpoint and Picnik.com, which has a number of free facilities anyone can use, or you can purchase an upgrade.
 I haven’t yet needed to do that.